Chinese zodiac: Variations

-Another folk story tells that the Rat deceived the Ox into letting it jump on its back, in order for the Ox to hear the Rat sing, before jumping off at the finish line and finishing first.
-Another variant says that the Rat had cheated the Cat out its place at the finishing line, having stowed-away on the dog's back, who was too focused to notice that he had a stow-away; this is said to account for the antagonistic dynamic between cats and rats, beyond normal predator-and-prey behaviour; and also why dogs and cats fight, the cat having tried to attack the rat in retaliation, only to get the dog by accident.
+Another version of the folktale tells that the Rat deceived the Ox into letting it jump on its back by promising the Ox that it could hear the Rat sing, before jumping off at the finish line and finishing first.
+Another variant says that the Rat cheated the Cat out its place at the finish line, by hiding on the back of the Dog, who was too focused to notice that he had a stow-away.
+The Cat tried to attack the rat in retaliation, but hurt the Dog by accident.
+This is said to account for the antagonistic dynamic between cats and rats, beyond normal predator and prey behavior, and also why dogs and cats fight.

 In Chinese mythology, a story tells that the cat was tricked by the Rat so it could not go to the banquet.
-This is why the cat is ultimately not part of the Chinese zodiac.
+This is why the Cat is ultimately not part of the Chinese zodiac.

-In Buddhism, legend has it that Gautama Buddha summoned all of the animals of the Earth to come before him before his departure from this Earth, but only twelve animals actually came to bid him farewell.
-To reward the animals who came to him, he named a year after each of them.
-The years were given to them in the order they had arrived.
+In Buddhist legend Gautama Buddha summoned all animals of the Earth to come before him before his departure from this Earth, but only twelve animals came to bid him farewell.
+To reward these animals, he named a year after each of them in the order they had arrived.

-The twelve animals of the Chinese zodiac were developed in the early stages of Chinese civilization, therefore it is difficult to investigate its real origins.
-Most historians agree that the cat is not included, as they had not yet been introduced to China from India with the arrival of Buddhism.
-However, the Vietnamese, unlike all other countries who follow the Sino lunar calendar, have the cat instead of the rabbit as a zodiac animal.
-The most common explanation is that the ancient word for Rabbit (Mao) sounds like cat (Meo).
+The twelve animals of the Chinese zodiac were developed in the early stages of Chinese civilization, so therefore it is difficult to investigate its real origins.
+Most historians agree that the Cat is not included, as cats had not yet been introduced to China from India with the arrival of Buddhism.
+However until recently, the Vietnamese moved away from their traditional texts and literature and, unlike all other countries who follow the Sino lunar calendar, include the Cat instead of the Rabbit as a zodiac animal.
+The most common explanation is that cats are worshipped by farmers in East Asia, believing that cats' luck and prosperity protects their crops.
+Another popular cultural reason is that the ancient word for rabbit (Mao) sounds like cat (Meo).